JAVADEV7585/TicTocToeGame/README.md

 # TicTocToeGame
 TicTocToe Using Java programming and TDD Approach Steps to run the program:
+1. Downlaod the Code from https://github.com/JAVADEV7585/TicTocToeGame.git
-1. Extract the file and open the coomand prompt and navigate to the folder where TicTacApp.java resides and
+2. Extract the file and open the command prompt and navigate to the folder where TicTacApp.java resides and
-2. Run the Java Application using CommandLine as below :- javac TicTacApp.java java TicTacApp 3
+3. Please ensure AdoptJDK is installed and Java Path is set and Run the Java Application using CommandLine as below :- javac TicTacApp.java java TicTacApp 3